Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 **Table of Contents**

-1. About the "Islandora Webform Module"
+1. The "Islandora Webform Module"
 1.1.
 Basic capabilities
 1.2.
 Limitations
 2. The "Islandora Simple Text Content Model"
 3. Creating a Drupal Webform
 3.1.
 Add components to the webform
 3.2.
 Configure the confirmation message
-4. Configuring the "Islandora Settings" for a webform
+4. Configuring the Islandora Settings for a webform
 4.1.
-Specify which objects a webform is created for
-4.2.
-Specify where the webform values will be stored
-4.3.
-Configuring the "Islandora Ingest" field mapping of a webform
+Specify which Islandora objects a webform targets 4.2.
+Specify how the webform values will be stored in Islandora 4.3.
+Specify the field mapping of webform values in the metadata 4.4.
-4.4.
 Configuring the "Simple Text Related Item MODS form" (XML form)

 ***